WHAS NEWS: May 2025

 Non-Native Species Warning

-We recently received information about the non-native Asian Hornet.
-Please click here for more information and how to report any sightings.
+We have received information about the non-native Asian Hornet.
+Please click here for more information and details of how to report any sightings.

 About the Warwick Horticultural and Allotment Society